How to create a niche accounting focus at your firm: Part two

 You could even take on more than one niche.
 That might increase your chances of success – though it could also strain your resources.
 If you do go down this route, you could have secondary specialities related to your main niche.
 Alternatively you could choose entirely different ones.

-Critically analyze your list of specialities
+Critically analyse your list of specialities

 With the help of trusted advisors, write down a list of niche services that your firm could offer.
 Then go through each possible niche in turn and ask yourself the following questions: